-Wolfe Eye Clinic has Iowa retina specialists serving Des Moines, Ames, Cedar Falls, Cedar Rapids, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo and Pleasant Hill.
+Wolfe Eye Clinic has Iowa retina specialists serving Ames, Carroll, Cedar Falls, Cedar Rapids (Hiawatha), Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Pleasant Hill, Spencer, and Waterloo.
 Our retina specialists are fellowship trained ophthalmologists specializing in the medical and surgical treatment of retina diseases, including macular degeneration, diabetic eye disease, retinal detachments and macular holes.

 Contact a Wolfe Eye Clinic Retina Team Near You